tino/pyFirmata/README.rst

-The subdirectory ``examples`` (on github) contains a realtime Oscillsocope with realtime filtering, a digital port reader and a program which prints data using the callback handler.
+The subdirectory ``examples`` (on github) contains a realtime Oscillsocope with realtime filtering, a digital port reader, the ubiquitous flashing LED program and a program which prints data using the callback handler.